EugeneOSullivan/eugeneosullivan.github.io/_posts/2025-06-17-sdc-for-fhir.md

 ## Why You Should Explore It

-If you’re building form-driven UIs for:
+If you're building form-driven UIs for:

 - Admin panels (e.g., managing reference data)
 - Service-user onboarding or surveys